ghostsnglitter/Game-Dev-Library/Articles/3_2_PreProduction.md

 <a name="game-design-document"></a>
 ## 2. Creating a Game Design Document

 What follows is the creation of the most important document of this phase, the Game Design Document (GDD).
-It will serve as a blueprint for the entire project, and as a plan for Production.
+It will serve as a blueprint for the entire project, and as a plan for [`Production`](3_3_Production.md).
 The general *vibe* of the document is to specify the *design* of the game's elements, such as mechanics, in as much detail as possible, while leaving the rest for Production.

 You should create a first draft, then complete and refine it through a process of risk management (see 3. [`Managing Risks`](#managing-risks)).
 Afterwards, you will have a comprehensive document with all of the design specifications neccessary to realize the game from start to finish - even though you will probably be making further adjustments during production.